Lemon Poppy Seed Cake Recipe

 Mix the flour, baking powder, salt and zest in a bowl.
 Using the pulse button in the food processor, mix the flour mixture alternatively with the lemon-soy milk mixture (or lemon-yogurt mixture) in three additions, mixing in 2-3 pulses each time, only until combined.
 Add the poppy seeds and pulse 2-3 times, until just combined.

 Pour the batter into a greased tube cake pan, or a greased 9 x 13 baking pan, or two greased loaf pans.
 Bake one hour, or a little longer, until a knife inserted in the center comes out clean.
 Unmold and invert the cake to let the steam escape.
-Serve alone, or with a scoop of sorbet and/or some berries.
+Serve the lemon poppy seed cake alone, or with a scoop of sorbet and/or some berries.